rnbwdsh/advent-of-code-v2/README.md

 ## Why

+My [previous AoC repo](https://github.com/rnbwdsh/advent-of-code) was a mess, and I wanted to bring everything to a standardized format in python.

 To see how my programming skills evolve over time, and to learn pytest

 I'd also later like to use this as LLM training data